tofugu/wanikani-api-v2-doc/source/includes/20170710/_additional_information.md

 ## Spaced Repetition System

 Our [spaced repetition systems](#spaced-repetition-systems) determine how subjects progress from being unavailable to users (locked) through complete memorization (burned).
-The [knownledge guide](https://knowledge.wanikani.com/wanikani/srs-stages/) has some good general information about how we use SRS in WaniKani.
+The [knowledge guide](https://knowledge.wanikani.com/wanikani/srs-stages/) has some good general information about how we use SRS in WaniKani.

 A single spaced repetition system consists of `N` number of sequential stages.
 Each stage describes its position in the sequence as well as the time interval that’s used to determine when the subject will appear next in reviews.